W Idioms

 weigh on/upon (someone)

-- be a weight or pressure on someone or something, worry or upset someone
+- to be a weight or pressure on someone or something, to worry or upset someone

-The pressure of her exams has begun to weigh upon my sister.
+The pressure of exams has begun to weigh upon my sister.

 weigh one`s words

-You should weigh your words carefully before you tell your boss what you want.
+You should weigh your words before you complain to your boss about the problem.

-The apartment manager said we were welcome to park our car anywhere.
+The apartment manager said that we were welcome to park our car anywhere.

 well and good